How to use cnc lathe machine

 Side and face cutter

+The teeth are either straight or staggered.
 They have teeth on the sides and around the circumference.
-They are for unbalanced cuts, and they cut slots and grooves with fast feed rates.
-The teeth are either straight or staggered.
+They are for unbalanced cuts and cut slots and grooves with fast feed rates.

 They mill flat surfaces.
-They do not have side teeth, and they are for heavy-duty machining operations.
+They do not have side teeth and are for heavy-duty machining operations.

-Threads are for cutting internal and external threads, and they penetrate hard materials.
+Threads are for cutting internal and external threads and penetrating hard materials.